-A new milestone was hit by the Group with the commitment, in October 2021 to the Net Zero Asset Manager Initiative and the Business Ambition for 1.5 degrees from the Science-based target Initiative.
 Addressing the risks and opportunities of climate change is one of the key themes for the Group in the context of our ambition.
-2021 continued to see an important reduction of the Bank's carbon footprint due to travel and commuting restrictions linked to the Covid-19 pandemic.
+2023 continued to see an important reduction of the Bank's carbon footprint.

 The Bank strives to deliver on the Group's ambitions on Responsible Investing and to comply with recent and prospect European and local regulations on Sustainable Finance.